zuazo/specinfra-backend-docker_compose/README.md

 ## Important Warning

-This code uses the [`docker-compose-api`](https://rubygems.org/gems/docker-compose-api) Ruby gem to emulate Docker Compose.
+This backend uses the [`docker-compose-api`](https://rubygems.org/gems/docker-compose-api) Ruby gem to emulate Docker Compose.
 So, some *docker-compose.yml* configuration options may not be supported yet or may not work exactly the same.
 Let us know if you find any bug or you need a missing feature.

 Thanks to [Mauricio Klein](https://github.com/mauricioklein) for all his work by the way!